AisDisappeared/mysite/README.md

 # mysite
  this is my first project ,
- 'a django blog website started and going to learn django'
+ a django blog website started and going to learn django.